nirvannar/UdacityProject/README.md

 ## Project Motivation <a name="Project-Motivation"></a>
 For this project, I was interestested in using Smithsonian Institution data from the Global Volcanism Program entitled Volcanoes of the World 4.10.1, downloaded on 24 Jul 2021 at 11:16 AM	to use characteristcs of Holocene volcanoes for the purpose of Volcano tourism.
 It will allow the traveller to use a combination of analyses to pick the locations for leisure travel purposes.
-The .csv file was analysed using Jupyter Notebook.
-It had 1398 rows of data and 4 columns of quantitative variables.
-The total columns were 14 with 2 containing blanks.
-The colums of data "Dominant Rock Type" and "Tectonic Setting" conatined blanks.
-However these were not used to obtain results and are excluded from any analysis.

-Data understanding – What data do we have / need?
-Is it clean?
-Data preparation – How do we organize the data for modeling?
-Modeling – What modeling techniques should we apply?
-Evaluation – Which model best meets the business objectives?
-Deployment – How do stakeholders access the results?

 **_The following questions were required to be answered from the data._**